 To apply to Design@USC, applicants must submit the following:

 - Application: Applicants must complete the online application and pay the non-refundable application fee of $90.
-Application fee waivers are available to those who apply by the priority application deadline.
 Access the online application here.

 - Resume: An applicant’s resume should highlight relevant work and volunteer experience.

 - Transcripts: Sealed official transcripts from all post-secondary institutions the applicant has attended, including any community college coursework, must be sent to: Application Processing Services, Design@USC, Suite 501, 7900 Harkins Road, Lanham, MD 20706.

 - Many schools issue transcripts electronically, either through their own web services or through vendors.
 If this option is available through the institutions you attended, applicants should specify that transcript(s) should be sent to firstname.lastname@example.org, as this will expedite the delivery of transcript(s) and the completion of the application.

 - We recommend that applicants request transcripts when beginning the application, as the turnaround time can vary from school to school.